Frequently Asked Questions

 5. When is payment due and what forms do you accept?

 100 % of the package price is due at booking.
-We accept major credit/debit cards (secure portal), good personal/business checks, or cash coordinated through your consultant or online portal.
+We accept major credit/debit cards through our secure portal and good personal/business checks only coordinated through your consultant or online portal.

 6. Are your team members trained and competent?